Glienicke Bridge: Cold War

 Map of the region with borders marked.
 Glienicke Bridge at northwest.

 During the early years of the Cold War, the bridge was mainly used by the Allies as a link between their Berlin sections and the military liaison missions in Potsdam.
 German residents of the two cities more frequently used the S-Bahn suburban rail to travel between Berlin and Potsdam.
 On 27 May 1952, East German authorities closed the bridge to citizens of West Berlin and West Germany.
 The bridge was closed to East German citizens after the construction of the Berlin Wall in August 1961.
 Only Allied military personnel and foreign diplomats were allowed to access the bridge at any time.

-Of all the checkpoints between West Berlin and East Berlin, as well as those between West Berlin and East Germany, the Glienicke Bridge had the uniqueness of being the only such checkpoint of not only having a Soviet presence, but also of being under full Soviet control; all other checkpoints were under East German control, and had no Soviet presence.
+Of all the checkpoints between West Berlin and East Berlin, as well as those between West Berlin and East Germany, the Glienicke Bridge was unique in that it was the only one not only having a Soviet presence but also being under full Soviet control; all other checkpoints were under East German control with no Soviet presence.

 By the 1970s, the bridge had outlived its projected lifespan and needed significant repairs.
 The cost of these repairs became a focus of a dispute between the government of West Berlin and the government of East Germany.
 In 1980 the West Berlin government repaired its half of the bridge, and in 1985 the West Berlin government paid for repairs to the East German half of the bridge in exchange for formally renaming the bridge "Glienicke Bridge" from "Bridge of Unity."

 On the evening of 10 November 1989, one day after the opening of the Berlin Wall, the Glienicke Bridge was reopened for pedestrians.
 Border fortifications and barricades were dismantled as a part of German reunification in 1990.